 Have you ever been asked to draw an abstract face?
 It can be daunting, but with the right techniques, it can also be a lot of fun.
 This blog post will share ten amazing techniques for drawing abstract faces.
 So whether you're a seasoned pro or just starting, these tips will help you create some truly unique and amazing artwork.

 Do you want to learn how to draw an abstract face?
 Well, the good news is that there are many different techniques and materials that you can use as you learn how to draw an abstract face.
 As an artist, it's often difficult for people to push themselves beyond their comfort zone.

-If you think back to your beginnings as an artist, you didn’t sit in an art class and learn how to create abstract art.
+If you remember your beginnings as an artist, you didn't sit in an art class and learn how to create abstract art.
 You probably started with sill life drawings, then other realistic subjects.
-Abstract art is a step outside of the norm for many people, but once you embrace it, the possibilities are endless.
+Abstract art is a step outside the norm for many people, but the possibilities are endless once you embrace it.
 You really can do just about anything you want to.

 How do you draw an abstract face?
 Here are 10 clear techniques to draw an abstract face using various artistic techniques

 You do it any way you want to.
 You draw them it using any materials that you want to.
 The beauty of abstract art is that there is no wrong way to do it.
 If your perspective is off, or the shadows aren't quite right, it really doesn't matter with an abstract portrait.

 You only need to come up with a vision, then find the right approach and materials to execute it.
 The following are 10 different abstract portrait ideas that you should try if you are trying to get your feet wet in the exciting world of abstract art.